 - 1. The waste solvent will contain used oils and other organic contamination.
 Pour the contaminated solvent into a waste oil drum for proper disposal.
 If the solvent needs to be transported, care should be taken to ensure the container is properly sealed to prevent spillage. - 2.
-If an additional Rx11-flush is required to fully purge a larger system, you do not need to disconnect the Rx11 Injection Tool from the refrigeration system.
-Simply close the valve on injection tool and remove it from the first Rx11-flush canister.
+If an additional Rx11-flush is required to fully purge a larger system, you do not need to disconnect the Rx11 Injection Valve from the refrigeration system.
+Simply close the valve and remove it from the first Rx11-flush canister.
 Replace it with a new canister to continue flushing. - 3.
-Do not smoke or use an open flame around these materials. - 4.
-Adequate ventilation is highly recommended, particularly in equipment rooms. - 5.
+DANGER: Never connect this canister to nitrogen via manifold sets or other charging hoses!
+Failure to insure system is free of pressure when injecting Rx11-flush may cause the can to burst and result in injury. - 4.
+Do not smoke or use an open flame around these materials. - 5.
+Adequate ventilation is highly recommended, particularly in equipment rooms. - 6.
 Use gloves and full face protection.